spectrocloud/librarium/content/docs/04.5-devx/05-app-profile.md

 App Profiles are templates created with preconfigured services required for Palette Virtual Cluster deployment.
 App Profiles provide a way to drive consistency across virtual clusters.

 You create App Profiles to meet specific types of workloads on your Palette Virtual Clusters.
-For example, you may want to create a development App Profile with Helm Charts, Manifests, and different database applications.
+For example, you may want to create an App Profile with Helm Charts, Manifests, and different database applications.
 You can create as many App Profiles as you need.

 Several Services are available to build App Profiles.